RobTillaart/MCP_ADC/README.md

 ## Description

 This library reads the ADC ports of the MCP ADC convertors.
+The chips are 1 to 8 channels, 10 or 12 bit and communicates with SPI.
-The chips are communicates with SPI and support both hardware SPI or optional software SPI.
+The library supports both hardware SPI and software SPI.

 |  type     |  bits  |  channels  |  notes  |